PlumpMath/nao/README.md

   * (-> chan data): Write a data into a channel.

 * Event system.
-  * (always@ sensitive-list-of-channels body): When any channel in the sensitive list is pushed a data, the body will be executed.
-(This is like verilog's always block)
-  * (initial body): Creat a non-preempt thread.
-  * (@ chan [chan ...]): Blocking current thread until the writing of any channel in the list happens.
   * (make-event [name]): Create an event.
   * (event-subscribe event callback): Subscribe a callback into an event.
   * (event-unsubscribe event callback): Unsubscribe a callback from an event.
   * (remove-event event): Remove an event.

+* Reactive system.
+   (always@ sensitive-list-of-channels-or-events body): When any channel of event in the sensitive list is pushed a data or event happens, the body will be executed.
+(This is like verilog's always block)
+  * (initial body): Creat a non-preempt thread.
+  * (@ chan-or-event [chan-or-event ...]): Blocking current thread until the writing of any channel or event in the list happens.

 #### Distributed programming